javigimeno9/Python_Data_Analytics/README.md

-This repository is a full guide por Python Users which are beggining to use this tool All this notebooks are part from the Master in Big Data Analytics and Data Science from The Valley Business School
+This repository is a full guide for Python Users which are beginning to use this tool All these notebooks are part from the Master in Big Data Analytics and Data Science from The Valley Business School, second module: Data Analytics with Python